Outstanding Research Award

 - An abstract of 400 words or fewer summarizing the research.
 There is no minimum word limit for abstracts; however, we believe that abstracts that adequately describe the details of the research require at least 300 words.

 - A project summary limited to three pages.
-The summary should include the purpose of the research, a brief introduction, a detailed methods section, a detailed results section, and discussion/implications section.
+The summary should include the purpose of the research, a brief introduction, a detailed methods section, a detailed results section, and a discussion/implications section.

-- The introduction must include a clear, concise and completely justified statement of the hypotheses tested (if applicable) or the research questions.
+- The introduction must include a clear, concise, and completely justified statement of the hypotheses tested (if applicable) or the research questions.

 - The method and results sections must include detailed and transparent reports of the study’s design, procedures, analyses, and findings.

 - The discussion/implications should discuss the significant contribution of the work while taking into account the potential limitations of the study.

 - The summary can include up to two tables or figures (i.e., one table/one figure, two tables, or two figures) that are not counted toward the three-page limit.
 References also do not count towards the three-page limit.

 - The summary must adhere to APA 7th edition format (i.e., 1-inch margins, 12-point Times New Roman font, double-spaced).

 Please view the judging rubric for the Outstanding Research Award before you make your submission.
 This rubric will be used to score your application.